 When these poisons get absorbed by your tissues and stored in your body, they interfere with proper cell functioning.
 Your energy and vitality diminishes and you become more susceptible to diseases like asthma and cancers.

-The idea of eco friendly living can be overwhelming and it is tempting to think that your little part doesn't matter.
-You don't have to live a total Mother Earth lifestyle to make a difference.
+The idea of eco friendly living can be overwhelming and it is tempting to decide your little part doesn't matter.
+It does, and every little bit helps.
 Start with the following living green tips.
 They are easy to implement and will save you money.
 As you practice eco friendly living habits you will naturally grow in awareness and will find even more ways to go green.

-1- Bring reusable canvas or cloth bags with you on shopping trips.
-Return plastic bags to the store for recycling or even better reuse them on your next visit.
-Why?
-Plastic bag manufacturing in the U.S. burns approximately 12 million barrels of oil and hundreds of millions end up in landfills and our waterways.
-They take 1,000 years to degrade.
+1-Carry your own reusable bags with you on shopping trips.
+Return plastic bags to the store for recycling or reuse them on your next visit.
+Plastic bag manufacturing in the U.S. alone burns approximately 12 million barrels of oil a year and hundreds of millions of bags end up in landfills and waterways.
+They take approximately 1,000 years to degrade.

-2-Buy it local.
-Eco friendly living starts at home and in your neighborhood.
+2-Eco friendly living starts at home and in your neighborhood.
+Buy it local.
 Transportation requires a lot of fuel.
-Support your local economy including local small farmers.
-Much of their produce at farmers markets is fresh, high quality, and organic or pretty close to it.
+Support your local economy including small farmers.
+Much of their produce at farmers markets is fresh, high quality, and organic or close to it.
 Feel free to ask.

 3-Reduce use of lights, TV and appliances when possible.
 Electronics using phantom power waste energy and create tons of emissions.
-Unplug or turn off the power strip when you are finished using them for the day.
+Unplug or turn off power strips when finished using them for the day.
 Turn off lights when no one is in the room for more than 10-15 minutes.
-Set your freezer to 2-3 degrees and your refrigerator to 37 degrees.
-That is cold enough.
+Set your freezer to two degrees and your refrigerator to 37 degrees.
 Set your hot water heater to 120 degrees.
-That is hot enough and safer too.
-These simple practices limit pollution, save natural resources and lots of money over time.
+That is hot enough and safer, too.
+These simple practices limit pollution, save natural resources and lots of money.